Ludwig von Mises: Early life

-Ludwig von Mises was born to Jewish parents in the city of Lemberg, Galicia, Austria-Hungary.
-The family of his father, Arthur Edler von Mises, had been elevated to the Austrian nobility in the 19th century (Edler indicates a noble landless family), and they had been involved in financing and constructing railroads.
+Ludwig von Mises was born on September 29, 1881, to Jewish parents in Lemberg (now Lviv, Ukraine), then in the Austro-Hungarian Kingdom of Galicia and Lodomeria.
+His great-grandfather Meyer Rachmiel Mises had been ennobled a few months before Ludwig's birth, receiving the honorific Edler (indicating a non-landed noble family), and the right to add the nobiliary particle von to his name; his family had been involved in financing and constructing railroads.
 His mother Adele (née Landau) was a niece of Joachim Landau, a Liberal Party deputy to the Austrian Parliament.
-Arthur von Mises was stationed in Lemberg as a construction engineer with the Czernowitz railway company.
+His father Arthur von Mises was stationed in Lemberg as a construction engineer with the Czernowitz railway company.

 By the age of 12, Mises spoke fluent German, Russian, Polish and French, read Latin and could understand Ukrainian.
 Mises had a younger brother, Richard von Mises, who became a mathematician and a member of the Vienna Circle, and a probability theorist.
-When Ludwig and Richard were still children, their family moved back to Vienna.

-In 1900, Mises attended the University of Vienna, becoming influenced by the works of Carl Menger.
+Mises was educated at the Akademisches Gymnasium in Vienna from 1892 to 1900, before entering the University of Vienna, where he studied law and the social sciences, initially in preparation for a career as a civil servant.
+There, he first encountered the works of Carl Menger, whose book Grundsätze der Volkswirtschaftslehre came to influence him significantly.
 Mises's father died in 1903.
 Three years later, Mises was awarded his doctorate from the school of law in 1906.
+From 1913 to 1938, Mises was a professor at the university, during which he mentored Friedrich Hayek.

 Life in Europe

 In the years from 1904 to 1914, Mises attended lectures given by Austrian economist Eugen von Böhm-Bawerk.
 He graduated in February 1906 (Juris Doctor) and started a career as a civil servant in Austria's financial administration.

 After a few months, he left to take a trainee position in a Vienna law firm.
-During that time, Mises began lecturing on economics and in early 1909 joined the Austrian Chamber of Commerce and Industry, serving as economic adviser to the Austrian government until he left Austria in 1934.
-During World War I, Mises served as a front officer in the Austro-Hungarian artillery and as an economic adviser to the War Department.
+During that time, Mises began lecturing on economics and in early 1909 joined the Austrian Chamber of Commerce and Industry, serving as economic advisor to the Austrian government until he left Austria in 1934.
+During World War I, Mises served as a front officer in the Austro-Hungarian artillery and as an economic advisor to the War Department.

-Mises was chief economist for the Austrian Chamber of Commerce and was an economic adviser of Engelbert Dollfuss, the austrofascist Austrian Chancellor.
-Later, Mises was economic adviser to Otto von Habsburg, the Christian democratic politician and claimant to the throne of Austria (which had been legally abolished in 1918 following the Great War).
+Mises was chief economist for the Austrian Chamber of Commerce and was an economic advisor of Engelbert Dollfuss, the austrofascist Austrian Chancellor.
+Later, Mises was economic advisor to Otto von Habsburg, the Christian democratic politician and claimant to the throne of Austria (which had been legally abolished in 1918 following the Great War).
 In 1934, Mises left Austria for Geneva, Switzerland, where he was a professor at the Graduate Institute of International Studies until 1940.
+Mises was invited to the Colloque Walter Lippmann, organized in Paris in 1938, and was a founding member of the Mont Pelerin Society in 1947.

 While in Switzerland, Mises married Margit Herzfeld Serény, a former actress and widow of Ferdinand Serény.
 She was the mother of Gitta Sereny.